ymadoff/node-nikita/src/documents/core/write.coffee.md

             content += options.eof
           do_diff()
         do_diff = ->
-          return do_ownership() if destinationHash is string.hash content options.log?
+          return do_ownership() if targetHash is string.hash content options.log?
 "Mecano `write`: file content has changed [WARN]" if options.diff
-            lines = diff.diffLines destination, content
+            lines = diff.diffLines target, content
             options.diff lines if typeof options.diff is 'function' if options.stdout
               count_added = count_removed = 0